betsee/betse/README.rst

 Seed, Init, and Sim
 ~~~~~~~~~~~~~~~~~~~

-The ``try`` subcommand unconditionally runs *all* simulation phases.
-While
-convenient, it's often preferable to rerun only a single phase – especially
-when experimenting with computationally expensive simulations.

 The ``seed``, ``init``, and ``sim`` subcommands run only the seed,
 initialization, and simulation phases (respectively) for the passed simulation.
+While the higher-level ``try`` subcommand conveniently runs *all* simulation
+phases, it's often preferable to run only a single phase – particularly when
+experimenting with computationally expensive simulations.

 A typical CLI-based workflow calls these subcommands in order:

 #.
 Create a default simulation configuration in a new ``my_sim/`` subdirectory